paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

         per relay parent.
 -   With asynchronous backing:
     -   We have a 'maximum depth' which makes it possible to second multiple candidates per relay parent.
-The seconding limit is set to max depth to set an upper bound on candidates entering the system.
+The seconding limit is set to ~max depth + `~ to set an upper bound on candidates entering the system.

 ## Candidates